auxellbs/splconline.github.io/index.md

 <img class="img-responsive" src="img/beconnected/group.jpg">

-#### Vaccination Certificate on Your Phone
+#### Your International Vaccination Certificate on Your Phone
-You've had your COVID vaccination, and now you want to be able to substantiate it conveniently using your phone, either on your Apple Wallet/Google Pay app, or on the [Service WA](https://www.wa.gov.au/organisation/government-of-western-australia/servicewa-mobile-app){:target="_blank"} app.
-Join this FREE 1-hour class to sort all of this out: your MyGov, MyGovID, Medicare App, Service WA and more!

-And now that the WA borders are open, we can also help you sort out your International Vaccination Certificate.
+The borders are finally open, and you're ready to travel overseas.
+Don't forget your International Vaccination Certificate!
+These days you will need it overseas, just like your passport.
+Come to this FREE 1-hour workshop to get this all sorted.

 [Enrol](https://calendly.com/splc-beconnected/vax-certificate-on-your-smart-phone){:target="_blank"}{:.btn}